-The following example describes the content of the ROP request and response buffers for a successful RopMoveFolder operation as specified in section 2.2.9.
-In this example, a folder, specified by its FolderId, is moved to a new location in the folder hierarchy.
+The following example describes the content of the ROP request buffer and ROP response buffers for a successful RopMoveFolder operation as specified in section 2.2.9.
+In this example, a folder, specified by its FID, is moved to a new location in the folder hierarchy.